-- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Phonebook Edit." - You will then be asked for the name of the phonebook entry that you wish to edit. - Next, choose the number designation (home, work, mobile, or pager) that you wish to edit. - When prompted, recite the new phone number for the phonebook entry that you are editing.
+- Press the 'Phone' button to begin. - After the "Ready" prompt, say "Phonebook Edit". - You will then be asked for the name of the phonebook entry that you wish to edit. - Next, choose the number designation that you wish to edit.
+The choices are home, work, mobile, or pager. - Recite the new phone number for the phonebook entry that you are editing.